Symptoms of Vitamin B12 Deficiency

 It’s been estimated (by various medical research journals) that the rate of Vitamin B12 deficiency approaches 40% (depending on the study you look at (1)).

 And this number is catching only those with a GROSS vitamin B12 deficiency and not those with SUB-OPTIMAL B12 deficiency.

-A gross deficiency is an obvious B12 deficiency which shows up with low-range lab test.
+A gross deficiency is an obvious B12 deficiency that shows up with low-range lab tests.